In a Nutshell:

 Now for the bad news: The Refresh Plus is built around an S-Track, so if you’re looking for a chair that will give you a good upper thigh or glute massage, this one isn’t it.

 True, it tries gamely to bridge the divide between your back and the leg massage ports by offering a vibrating seat massage, but this is a poor substitute for a proper L-Track that allows the rollers to travel under the seat.
 It’s not awful, but if you’re looking for a world-class massage from your neck to the backs of your thighs, then down to your calves via the leg massage ports, you’re looking for an L-Track chair.

 Having said that, if your back is your main area of concern, then there’s no point in paying for a longer track than you care about using, and the S-Track will serve you well.
 It comes down to understanding your wants, needs, and desires.

-Zero-G is a poor substitute for 3D rollers, and the two technologies work beautifully together, but again, this is more of a hobbyist chair than a therapeutic one, and this is a good example of the differences between the two.
+Zero-G is a poor substitute for 3D rollers, and the two technologies work beautifully together.
+Still, again, this is more of a hobbyist chair than a therapeutic one, and this is a good example of the differences between the two.

 Body Scan Technology

-Each time you sit in the chair, it automatically scans your body and makes subtle adjustments to the position of the rollers to make sure that when they activate, they’re hitting all your pressure points.
+Each time you sit in the chair, it automatically scans your body and makes subtle adjustments to the rollers’ position to ensure that when they activate, they’re hitting all your pressure points.

 Sometimes though, the tech gets it wrong.
-That’s not a fault of Ogawa’s implementation; it’s just something that happens to all chairs that make use of Body Scanning tech.
+That’s not a fault of Ogawa’s implementation; it’s something that happens to all chairs that use Body Scanning tech.
 If it happens to you, it’s no biggie.
-You can make manual fine-tuning adjustments to the position of the rollers to make sure they’re exactly where you want them.
+You can make manual fine-tuning adjustments to the rollers’ position to ensure they’re exactly where you want them.